EnriqueInTech/post-install-config/README.md

 <h2>Post-Install Configuration Objectives</h2>

-- Admin Login
+- Admin Login: Access the osTicket Admin Panel to begin configuration.
-- Create New Role
+- Create New Role: Set up a new role with full permissions for system administration.
-- Create New Department
+- Create New Department: Establish a department within the system for organizational structure.
-- Create New Team
+- Create New Team: Set up a new team within the department for specific functionality.
-- Create New Agent
+- Create New Agent: Add a new agent with appropriate role, department, and team assignments.
-- Set Agent Password
+- Set Agent Password: Configure the password for the newly created agent.
-- Add New User
+- Add New User: Set up a user account in the system.
-- Configure SLA
+- Configure SLA: Define and implement Service Level Agreements (SLA) for ticket handling.
-- Create Help Topics
+- Create Help Topics: Define help topics to categorize and streamline support requests.

 <h2>Configuration Steps</h2>